-The Aggie Bond Program creates a federal tax exemption for banks, and a federal and state tax exemption on interest income to an individual seller in exchange for offering below market interest rates to eligible beginning farmers to purchase farm real estate, agricultural improvements, breeding livestock and machinery.
-Two hundred ninety-six farmers have benefited from over $42 million loans.
+- Aggie Bond Program creates a federal tax exemption for banks, and a federal and state tax exemption on interest income to an individual seller in exchange for offering below market interest rates to eligible beginning farmers to purchase farm real estate, agricultural improvements, breeding livestock and machinery. ns.

-Revolving accounts have been established to support other loan activities.
+Additionally, RFA has established revolving accounts to support other loan activities.
 The RFA has provided over $4.5 million in loans to 200 lower equity farmers to purchase stock in cooperatives that own and operate value-added agricultural processing facilities.
 The Livestock Equipment Loan Program is designed to help finance the first purchase of livestock-related equipment and make livestock facilities improvements.
-The Sustainable Agriculture and Manure digester loan programs are administered jointly by the MDA Finance & Budget and Ag Marketing & Development Divisions.
+The Sustainable Agriculture and Manure Digester loan programs are administered jointly by the MDA Finance & Budget and Ag Marketing & Development Divisions.